 PVC or polyvinyl chloride is a common material in false ceiling design.
 They have long life span of more than 10 years with low maintenance.
 PVC ceilings are cost-effective alternative to the conventional ceiling.

-ii) These ceilings are less attractive compared to pop or gypsum ceiling..
+- These ceilings are less attractive compared to pop or gypsum ceilings.

-As PVC panels are waterproof they are suitable in moist or damp areas like bathroom, toilet, basements etc.
+As PVC panels are waterproof, they are suitable in moist or damp areas like bathrooms, toilets, basements, etc.

 Glass is a good material to work with for adding beauty to false ceiling designs.
 Glass is a non-crystalline transparent and brittle material.
 However, they can be made non-brittle and non-transparent by using suitable additives.

-i) Glass ceiling gives a eye catching look to the room interior.
+- Glass ceiling gives an eye-catching look to the room’s interior.

-i) Jwellery shops, resorts, libraries, book store etc.
+i) Jewelry shops, resorts, libraries, book store etc.

 8. Fabric or Synthetic Leather Ceiling

-Fabric or synthetic leather are used only for ornamental purpose.
+Fabric or synthetic leather is used only for ornamental purposes.
 They are aesthetically very good but functionally weak.
-Therefore these types of ceiling are useful for temporary structures like tent, exhibition or event room, yoga room, restaurant.
+Therefore these types of ceiling are useful for temporary structures like tents, exhibitions or event rooms, yoga rooms, and restaurants.